 British ambassador Julie Chappell hiked with the hordes, her embassy having helped fund and organize the campaign while national and international media helicopters buzzed overhead filming the event creating whirlwinds of dust as they landed.

 Security was high with a heavy presence of armed national police and soldiers as Guatemala’s new President, Otto Perez Molina was among those taking part.

 Here are the photos I took that day although as I only climbed about half way up I didn’t get shots of the crater and views from the summit.
 For those, check out these photos.

 Vibrant exotic blooms wrestle for the limelight against spectacular lakeside scenery dominated by conical-shaped volcanoes.
-Guatemala exudes color both natural and manmade and the shores of Lago de Atitlán, a glistening treasure in the Western highlands about 150 kilometers from colonial Antigua, are no exception.
+Guatemala exudes color both natural and manmade and the shores of Lago de Atitlán (Lake Atitlan), a glistening treasure in the Western highlands about 150 kilometers from colonial Antigua, are no exception.

 These beauties begged my attention as I wandered along the shoreline gardens of Hotel Arca de Noé in Santa Cruz La Laguna where I spent a peaceful Christmas cocooned in the arms of Mother Nature.
 Eye catching form and color at almost every step, it’s an outdoor lover’s Eden.

 The early morning glow caressing blooms picked by the hotel owner from her verdant lakeshore gardens also pleaded a click of the shutter.